corporate

 bibliographical reference:

-Thomas, D.; Hunt, A. (2019) The Pragmatic Programmer, 20th Anniversary Edition: your journey to mastery.
+Thomas, D.; Hunt, A. (2019) The Pragmatic Programmer, 20th Anniversary Edition.
 Addison-Wesley Professional. isbn: 978-0135957059.

 description: